hanasono/ubiquitous-winner/docs/burpsuite.md

 install dvwa with xampp

-drop dvwa folder to c:/xampp/htdocs remove .dist in config file name update config file with default mysql root pw in xampp which is empty string
+drop dvwa folder to c:/xampp/htdocs

+remove .dist in config file name

+update config file with default mysql root pw in xampp which is empty string

+send to intruder for dictionary brute force on param

+dvwa security level fun to play with